Home » Sweet Bites » Truffles » Bourbon Balls

-It wouldn’t be The Kentucky Derby without some bourbon!
-These chocolate dipped Bourbon Balls are the perfect snack to pop in your mouth while you are cheering on your favorite horse and jockey!
+It wouldn’t be the Kentucky Derby without some bourbon balls.
+These chocolate dipped bites are the perfect snack to enjoy while cheering on your favorite horse and jockey!

 They are just like my buckeyes with bourbon but a little different filling in the center.